 Lots of these passengers are travelers and most of them will try to look out for the best price for their upcoming destination.
 Few of them, however, understand the layers of the industry and what drives the price they pay.

-To go deeper into finding the best price for your upcoming flight, we need to clear things up a bit and while we are at it let’s check-in into some business concept of one on the most complex industry.
+To go deeper into finding the best price for your upcoming flight, we need to clear things up a bit and while we are at it let’s check-in into some business concept of one of the most complex industries.

 Online Travel Agencies